Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 Dingieshowe Bay ©Lifejourney4two

-18. The Gloup, Halls Head and Brough of Deerness
+18. The Gloup, Mull Head and Brough of Deerness

 The Gloup name comes from the old Norse word, Gluppa, meaning chasm.
 The Gloup is a collapsed sea cave with a drop of 80 feet to where the ocean crashes through the blowhole at the bottom.